PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 alias mla='module load anaconda3'
 ```

-If you are a Python user with many conda environments then the following can be used to print out your environments:
+If you are a Python user with many Conda environments then the following can be used to print out your environments:

 ```
 alias myenvs='module load anaconda3 && conda info --envs'